nastyapetrunia/Soil_erosion_detection/README.md

 ![c_d_c](Images/code_description_count.png)
 &nbsp;

-Simply relying on dataset makes it not obvious, so a better way to find out is to actually visualise given polygons.
+Simply analysing dataset makes it not obvious, so a better way to find out is to actually visualise given polygons.
 At first, lets look at them separately.
 &nbsp;

 ![polygons](Images/raw_polygons.png)